tfsaggregator/tfsaggregator/readme.md

 CopyFrom and CopyTo both support the new &lt;OutputFormat formatString="{0}" /&gt; element to determine how the value should be formatted in the taregt item.

 In the sample config XML for the CopyFrom and CopyTo operations, a custom field 'Timesheet Job' was added to show how you might use this.
-The intent would be that in child work items the Timesheet fiels is readonly (except for the TFSService) and channging the timesheet on a feature would cascade changes to the children.
+The intent would be that in child work items the Timesheet field is readonly (except for the TFSService account) and channging the timesheet on a feature would cascade changes to the children.

 ####Installation